 Dale Candela, 23 Main Street, Yung Shue Wan, Lamma Island, Hong Kong, www.facebook.com/DaleCandelaHK

-Homey Hideout offers all your brunch favourites, from waffles topped with crispy bacon, smoked salmon bagel, eggs Benedict and the “everything”, featuring eggs, sausage, bacon, mushroom, baked beans, hash brown, grilled tomato and toast (an “everything veggie” option is also available).
+Homey Hideout offers all your brunch favourites, from waffles topped with crispy bacon, smoked salmon bagels, eggs Benedict and the “everything”, featuring eggs, sausage, bacon, mushroom, baked beans, hash brown, grilled tomato and toast (an “everything veggie” option is also available).
 You’re sure to leave Lamma Island satisfied.

 Kin Hing Tofu Dessert

-The family-run stall in Tai Yuen village is a popular spot for a refreshing bowl of tofu fa (chilled silken tofu), on a hot summer day.
+This family-run stall in Tai Yuen village is a popular spot for a refreshing bowl of tofu fa (chilled silken tofu), on a hot summer day.
 The hot tofu fa is the perfect winter warmer in chillier months.

-Read more: Your Guide To Local Hong Kong Desserts
+Read More: Your Guide To Local Hong Kong Desserts

-Formerly known as Rainbow Seafood Restaurant, Lamma Rainbow doesn’t need the word “seafood” in its name to tell you where its specialty lies.
+Formerly known as Rainbow Seafood Restaurant, Lamma Rainbow doesn’t need the word “seafood” in its name to tell you where its speciality lies.
 Seafood is clearly the order of the day here, with dishes such as the Deep Fried Squid with Salt & Pepper, Steamed Queen’s Clams with XO Sauce and Rainbow Fish (Brown Marbled Garoupa) being popular choices.

-You won’t miss the “Churros Guy” on the walk from Yung Shue Wan ferry pier to the Main Street.
+You won’t miss the “Churros Guy” on the walk from Yung Shue Wan ferry pier to Main Street.
 His fried-dough pastries dusted with sugar are the perfect kick-start to your day of exploring Lamma Island.

 Lamma Churros, Main Street, Yung Shue Wan, Lamma Island, Hong Kong, www.facebook.com/LammaChurros

-Opposite the Lamma Grill restaurant is its sister pizzeria, Lamma Express, which satisfies all your carb needs with freshly baked thin crust pizzas piled high with toppings.
+Opposite the Lamma Grill restaurant is its sister pizzeria Lamma Express, which satisfies all your carb needs with freshly baked thin crust pizzas piled high with toppings.
 Go for the Regina topped with egg, or the Vegetarian with aubergine, artichokes, rocket and feta.

 Sampan Seafood Restaurant